The hate-crimes trial of Arbery’s killers highlights everyday racism — and casual gun culture

 The prosecutions of Arbery’s killers have not strayed into the hot-button issue of gun ownership, even though the federal charges for the McMichaels include using a firearm in a crime of violence.
 (Bryan had joined the pursuit of Arbery but was not armed.)

 Former Justice Department lawyer Jonathan M. Smith said such charges are typically used by prosecutors to lengthen sentencing guidelines in cases of gang- or drug-related violence.
-Smith, who is executive director of the Washington Lawyers’ Committee on Civil Rights and Urban Affairs, said he did not think the government was intending to make an overt political statement about gun control.
+Smith, who is executive director of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, said he did not think the government was intending to make an overt political statement about gun control.

 But he pointed out that although conservatives often decry gun violence in densely populated urban centers, many of the guns used in crimes within cities are purchased in or stolen from more-rural communities.
 Chicago authorities have estimated that 60 percent of recovered guns were purchased out of state, with Indiana, Mississippi and Wisconsin among the top sources.